fluree/docs.flur.ee/src/content/0.9.1/docs/examples/cryptocurrency.md

 ### Adding Crypto/Balance

 Once we create these two users, we can give each user a crypto/balance.
-Note, if you will want more than 400 `crypto/balance` in your database, you will need to add additional users and additional `crypto/balance` at this point in the example.
-Once we put additional rules in place, no user will be able create `crypto/balance` from nothing without changing the rules that govern the database.
+Note, if you will want more than 400 `crypto/balance` in your ledger, you will need to add additional users and additional `crypto/balance` at this point in the example.
+Once we put additional rules in place, no user will be able create `crypto/balance` from nothing without changing the rules that govern the ledger.

 ```all
 [{